pellared/otel-logs-talk/outline.md

 The beauty of OpenTelemetry is that it gives you one standard way to instrument your applications, regardless of the language or backend you're using.
 Whether you're sending data to Jaeger, Prometheus, Splunk, or any other observability platform, OpenTelemetry provides the common foundation.

-Today we're focusing specifically on logs and how they're driving major improvements across the entire OpenTelemetry ecosystem.

 ## init()

 People usually talk about the past, present, and future.

 But honestly, who cares about the past?
 We're here to talk about what's happening NOW and what's coming NEXT.

-This presentation is about how OpenTelemetry Logs are driving a major shift across the entire OpenTelemetry ecosystem.
 We're not just talking about logs in isolation.
-We're talking about how logs are becoming the catalyst for foundational changes that reshape how we think about telemetry as a whole.
+We're talking about how logs and how they're driving major improvements across the entire OpenTelemetry ecosystem.

-You'll get an inside look at the following game-changing developments:

-- **OpenTelemetry Logs Data Model** – structured telemetry that actually makes sense
-- **Complex attribute values** – support for nested objects and arrays across all signals
-- **Semantic conventions** – finally standardizing how we name things
-- **Events vs Log Records** – when to use structured events vs regular logs
-- **User-facing OpenTelemetry Logging API** – giving developers a proper way to log with OTel
-- **Enabled functionality** – performance optimization and OS-native integration

-These aren't isolated improvements.
-They represent a coordinated effort to unify and modernize telemetry data, improve correlation across ALL signals, and enable richer observability experiences.
+During the talk are are going to explore the following areas in the context of OpenTelemetry:

+the syntax (or data model) of logs,

+the semantics of logs and events,

+the logging APIs.

-We'll dive into the technical challenges, design decisions, and emerging patterns that are turning logs from "legacy baggage" into the foundation for the next generation of OpenTelemetry-powered insights.
+We'll dive into the design decisions, and emerging patterns that are turning logs from "legacy baggage" into the foundation for the next generation of OpenTelemetry-powered insights.

-By the end of this talk, you'll understand why logs are no longer an afterthought, but the secret sauce for better trace-log correlation, more consistent metadata across signals, and more expressive data formats that reflect how we actually log in the real world.
+By the end of this talk, you'll understand why logs are no longer an afterthought, but a first-class citizen among other OpenTelemetry signals.

 ## trash logs

 Show hands: Who has seen logs like this?
 Keep your hands up!
 Don't worry, I won't judge you.

 *Say what part of the audience have their hands up.*

 I've written logs like this too.
 We've ALL been there.
 "LOGGING HERE" with dashes?